tarunmishra592/axios-redis/README.md

  - Direct access to the underlying Redis client for advanced operations.

+### Using Redis Store with AxiosRedis
+**1. Setting Up AxiosRedis with Redis**
+To use Redis for data storage, you first need to initialize AxiosRedis with your Redis configuration.
+The following example demonstrates how to configure and use the Redis store for storing and retrieving custom data.

+    // Import AxiosRedis
+    import AxiosRedis from "axios-redis";

+    // Initialize AxiosRedis with Axios config and Redis options const axiosRedis = new AxiosRedis(
+      { baseURL: "https://api.example.com" }, // Axios config (optional)
+      { redisConfig: { host: "localhost", port: 6379 }, cacheTTL: 300 } // Redis config
+    );

+**2. Storing Data in Redis**
+You can store custom data in Redis using the setData method.
+Here’s an example of how to store an object with a 5-minute TTL:

+    // Store custom data with a 5-minute TTL await axiosRedis.setData("userSession:12345", { username: "john_doe", cart: [] }, 300);

+- `key:` The unique identifier for your data.
+- `value:` The data you want to store, usually serialized as a JSON string.
+- `ttl:` Time-to-live in seconds (optional, defaults to 300 seconds).

+**3. Retrieving Data from Redis**
+To retrieve stored data, you can use the getData method.
+It returns null if the data doesn't exist or has expired.

+    // Retrieve the stored data
+    const userSession = await axiosRedis.getData("userSession:12345");

+    if (userSession) {
+      console.log(userSession.username); // "john_doe"
+    } else {
+      console.log("Session expired or data not found.");
+    }

+**4. Deleting Data from Redis**
+To remove data from Redis, use the deleteData method.
+This will delete the key and its associated value from the store.

+    // Delete data from Redis
+    await axiosRedis.deleteData("userSession:12345");

 ## 🌟 **  Why Use Axios Redis Enhanced?**
 - **Optimized API Usage**: Save bandwidth and reduce API load with response caching.